Rapid, specific disease detection in both symptomatic and asymptomatic individuals

 ECHO performer Fluidigm recently announced that a consortium of medical schools led by the Icahn School of Medicine at Mount Sinai is utilizing the Fluidigm Biomark HD microfluidics system and technology to create an epigenetic test for early detection of the novel coronavirus that causes COVID-19.
 This technology has significant potential to increase the speed and capacity of screening efforts, as microfluidics technology generates more data and uses a fraction of expensive testing reagents per precious sample as compared with more traditional, microwell plate-based PCR technology.

 The consortium is developing a test using real-time PCR detection for host detection assays targeting epigenome and viral RNA for early-stage host monitoring of potentially infected individuals.
 Labs will be able to generate more than 6,000 test results per day, with a single system supporting more than 2 million annual tests.
-An Emergency Use Authorization to the US FDA is pending.

 Prometheus - The Prometheus program is working to develop a molecular test for determining if an individual is likely to spread disease following exposure to an infectious agent and predict within 24 hours of exposure if that individual will become contagious.